raspberrypilearning/components/components/usb-microusb.md

 ![USB-A to micro USB-B cable](usb-microusb.png)

-This cable can connect USB-A ports to micro USB-B ports
+This cable can connect USB-A ports to micro USB-B ports.

 ## Buy